-The alternative health web page, Mercola, published they have lost ninety-nine % of their site visitors from the June 2019 Google Broad Core update.
+The alternative health web page, Mercola, published that they have lost ninety-nine % of their site visitors from the June 2019 Google Broad Core update.
 The article cites the Quality Raters Guidelines and asserts that Google’s algorithm targets websites that can be described with a poor sentiment in Wikipedia.
-Could Google be the use Wikipedia to decrease scores of websites?
+Could Google use Wikipedia to decrease the scores of websites?
 Mercola Claims Wikipedia Responsible for Ranking Drops

-Dr. Mercola cites several articles he’s studying online to build his case that negative statements published on Wikipedia about Mercola.Com are the cause why Google has stopped rating Mercola for health-related queries.
+Dr. Mercola cites several articles he’s studying online to build his case that negative statements published on Wikipedia about Mercola.com are the reason why Google has stopped rating Mercola for health-related queries.

 According to Dr. Mercola: